The objective of this tutorial is to

 1DI2.
 A picture of the asymmetric unit is shown on the right.
 More

+information about the crystal structure is available from this paper.
 The system consists of two RNA-binding domains (chain A and B), four chains

 of RNA (C, D, E, G), and the oxygen positions of 359 crystallographic water molecules.